 Preview auto messages before sending

 You’ll see how your message will appear to users on the right-hand side of the screen as you create it.
-But for extra peace of mind, you can send a message to yourself as a test user before you send it to your entire userbase.
+But for extra peace of mind, you can send a message to yourself as a test user before you send it to your customers.

 - Organize your messages using folders or add your auto message to a Smart Campaign.